Liam-Tomas/sfpd_theft_project/README.md

 ### Flask Backend

 - **Endpoints**:
-  - `/get_probability`: A endpoint that calculates the probability of vehicle theft for a given location.
+  - `/get_probability`: A endpoint that calculates the relative rate of vehicle theft by a given location.
     - **Geocoding**: Transforms an address input into geographical coordinates (latitude and longitude) using the OpenCage Geocoder API.
     - **Probability Calculation**: Utilizes the pre-processed geospatial grid of San Francisco to determine the risk associated with the provided location.
     - **Robust Error Handling**: Manages various scenarios like non-San Francisco addresses or server-side errors, ensuring a stable user experience.